wobsoriano/vagmi/packages/vagmi/README.md

 </template>
 ```

-In this example, we create a vagmi `Client` and pass it to the `VagmiPlugin` plugin.
-Next, we use the `useConnect` hook to connect an injected wallet (e.g. MetaMask) to the app.
+In this example, we create a vagmi `Client` and pass it to the `VagmiPlugin` Vue plugin.
+The client is set up to use the ethers Default Provider and automatically connect to previously connected wallets.

+Next, we use the `useConnect` composable to connect an injected wallet (e.g. MetaMask) to the app.
 Finally, we show the connected account's address with `useAccount` and allow them to disconnect with `useDisconnect`.

+We've only scratched the surface for what you can do with vagmi!

 ## Credits